 NGSS@NSTA provides current information about the implementation process and professional development opportunities, including free web seminars, to support science teachers looking to incorporate the standards into their curriculums.

 NGSS is the primary resource for teachers looking to read and learn about the new science standards.
+Teachers may find the EQuIP Rubric overview page useful for identifying high-quality instructional materials that align to the standards.

 The National Academies Press offers several NGSS related publications useful for teachers, many of which can be download for free after creating an account.